Allows you to create a single panoramic image from multiple images shot while panning the camera.

 - Subjects with constant change such as waves or water falls.

 - Subjects with brightness widely different from its surroundings such as the sun or a light bulb.

 - The Sweep Panorama shooting may be interrupted in the following situations.

 - When the camera is panned too fast or too slow.

 - The subject is too blurry.

-- You can turn the control dial on the shooting screen to select the shooting direction.
+- You can turn the control wheel on the shooting screen to select the shooting direction.